Mortgage Backed Securities

 - that the pool has a duration of not less than that of the securities issued against this

-- that the prudent market value of the pool is greater than the total principal amounts of that the mortgage-covered security assets
+- that the prudent market value of the pool is greater than the total principal amounts of the mortgage-covered security assets

 - that the total amount of interest payable in any calendar period in respect of the pool is not less than the interest payable on the securities issued and